 Today, mi2g has grown into an eBusiness provider and one of our partners is Fairfax Financial Holdings, a Toronto based global insurer with assets of over C\$31 Billion.
 We are establishing a joint venture called MFX, which will deliver eBusiness solutions both for their companies and for other companies in financial services.
-The work we're doing for them ranges from OCIF and CRM through to highly secure portals, intranets and extranets.
-We're now adding managed security services.
-Post 11th September, a managed security strategy is now a mandatory issue for large companies and is an integral part of their Risk management strategy.
-You'll not be surprised that Open Source is intended to be a cornerstone of the network and architecture.
+The work we're doing for them ranges from CRM through to highly secure portals, intranets, extranets and managed security services.